Russell Kirk: Michigan State University

-Upon completing his studies, Kirk took up an academic position at his alma mater, Michigan State.
-He resigned in 1959, after having become disenchanted with the rapid growth in student number and emphasis on intercollegiate athletics and technical training at the expense of the traditional liberal arts.
-Thereafter he referred to Michigan State as "Cow College" or "Behemoth University."
-He later wrote that academic political scientists and sociologists were "as a breed—dull dogs".
-Late in life, he taught one semester a year at Hillsdale College, where he was distinguished visiting professor of humanities.
+After obtaining his degree at the University of St. Andrews, Kirk secured an academic position at Michigan State University, his alma mater.
+He resigned in 1953, after growing disenchanted with the rapid growth in student number and emphasis on intercollegiate athletics and technical training at the expense of the traditional liberal arts.
+He subsequently referred to Michigan State as "Cow College" or "Behemoth University", and later wrote that academic political scientists and sociologists were "as a breed—dull dogs".